CONDITIONS TREATED

 • Inability to keep powerful emotions in check, resulting in angry outbursts or temper tantrums

-• Guesses, rather than taking time to solve a problem
+• Guesses, rather than taking the time to solve a problem

 ODD